 Since 1972, all potable water resources have been controlled by the state government through five regional water authorities.

-The first recorded bleaching incident on the Florida Reef occurred in 1973.
+In 1973, the first recorded coral bleaching incident on the Florida Reef was recorded.

 Jacksonville last held a state height record from 1974 to 1981.

-In 1978, Florida disapproved casinos outside of sovereign Seminole and Miccosukee tribal areas.
+In 1978, casinos outside of sovereign Seminole and Miccosukee tribal areas were disapproved in Florida.

-Between 1980 and 2010, the center of population has moved less than 5 miles to the east and approximately 1 mile to the north.
+Between 1980 and 2010 the center of population of Florida has moved less than 5 miles (8 km) to the east and approximately 1 mile (1.6 km) to the north.

 Jacksonville last held a state height record from 1974 to 1981.